-This section identifies the industrial uses that have potential to locate in Electoral Area D and includes uses being targeted by local economic development initiatives.
+This section identifies the industrial uses that have potential to locate in Electoral Area E and includes uses being targeted by local economic development initiatives.
 It also identifies the estimated land requirements for each use identified.
 The industrial uses identified are organized into either the 'Forestry', 'Mining', 'Agriculture,' or 'Other Special' resource sectors.

 An evaluation is then made of the industrial uses considered most likely to locate in the study area in the near future.
-This information provides a basis for understanding the industrial land needs in Electoral Area D.
+This information provides a basis for understanding the industrial land needs in Electoral Area E.

-It should be noted that light industrial uses (particularly those with a service, retail, or office component) are encouraged, for the purpose of this study, to be located close to, or preferably within, the Village of Fraser Lake or the rural townsites.
+It should be noted that light industrial uses (particularly those with a service, retail, or office component) are not specifically encouraged within this area, as they are often linked to larger communities and municipalities.
 Please refer to the relevant Zoning Bylaws for industrial zoned properties within those municipal boundaries.
 General descriptions of the following relevant zones can be found in Section 3 of this study:

-- Regional District's M1, M2, M3, H1 B, H2, Ag1 and RR1 zones - Village of Fraser Lake's M1, M2 and M3 zones
+• Regional District's M1, M2, M3, H1 B, H2, Ag1 and RR1 zones